Is Now a Good Time for Second Steppers and Upsizers to Buy?

 However, if you are not seeing any properties that stand out to you, you may want to hold off on buying for now.
 You should start exploring the market now so that you can see the kinds of options that are available in your price range.
 See if you can get what you want at the right price.

-The present can be a great time for second steppers and upsizes to move into a home that is a better fit for their needs.
+The present can be a great time for second steppers and upsizes to move into a home that fits their needs better.
 However, you will want to take a closer look at your situation before making any decisions about how to proceed.
 Look at the pros and cons of buying a new home and decide what you want to do next.